gemandyruby/gemandyruby.github.io/_stories/artschool.md

 Ruby groaned.
 “Gem…”

-“And the curve of my ribs?
-A little more pronounced.
-Oh, and the angle of my shoulders—you made them too narrow.
-I’m broader than that.”
-Gem flexed her arms slightly, showcasing the width of her frame.
-“See?
-Also, my breasts are bigger and perkier than that.
-I mean, come on, Rubes, you’ve seen them enough times.”
+“Anyway,” she said, twirling her hair.
+“My shoulders are, like, way broader than that.
+And my boobs?
+Babe, please.
+They’re perkier than this sad sketch you’ve got going on.”
 She cupped her large breasts to demonstrate.

 Ruby tossed down her pencil in frustration.
 “You’re insufferable.”